provenancetech/pti-docs/guide/v0/kyc.md

 A KYC flow will require a set of information about the user and return a status.
 The status returned should be used to allow or deny the user to perform transactions.
 KYCs are configurable with these two elements:

-* Tier: A KYC tier is a numerical value associated to a set of user information
+* **Tier**: A KYC tier is a numerical value associated to a set of user information
-* Scenario: A scenario is defined by a name an array of price brackets that map to a KYC tier
+* **Scenario**: A scenario is defined by a name an array of price brackets that map to a KYC tier

 This implies that for a given amount and scenario, the required user information is determined via the mapped tier.
-The following tables illustrate the default configuration for tiers and an example for scenarios.
+The following tables illustrate the default configuration for tiers and an example for scenario mappings.
 These can be configured by PTI to suit your specific needs

 ## Default Tier Configuration